-- All staff groups providing anaesthesia to patients under the care of an anaesthetist in the non-theatre - 91 environment, including (but not restricted to) anaesthetists, operating department practitioners - 92 (ODPs), anaesthesia associates (AAs), nurses, allied health professionals and pharmacy staff.
+All staff groups providing anaesthesia to patients under the care of an anaesthetist in the nontheatre environment, including (but not restricted to) anaesthetists, operating department practitioners, anaesthesia associates, nurses, allied health professionals and pharmacy staff.

-93 Target population
+Target population

-All ages of patients undergoing anaesthesia in the non-theatre environment under the care of ananaesthetist.
+All ages of patients undergoing anaesthesia in the non-theatre environment under the care of an anaesthetist.

-96 Healthcare setting
+Healthcare setting

-97 All non-theatre settings within the hospital in which anaesthesia services are provided.
+All non-theatre settings within the hospital in which anaesthesia services are provided.

-98 Clinical management
+Clinical management

-- Key components needed to ensure provision of high quality anaesthesia services in the non-theatreenvironment. - 101 Areas of provision considered: - levels of provision of service, including (but not restricted to) staffing, equipment, support services and facilities - 104 areas of special requirement including: - children
+Key components needed to ensure provision of high-quality anaesthesia services in the non-theatre environment.

+Areas of provision considered:

+- levels of provision of service, including (but not restricted to) staffing, equipment, support services and facilities

+- areas of special requirement including:

+- children

-- 106 patients with additional needs
+- patients with additional needs

-- 107 the emergency department (ED)
+- the emergency department (ED)

 - the radiology department

 - interventional radiology

-- 110 magnetic resonance imaging (MRI)
+- magnetic resonance imaging (MRI)

-- 111 electroconvulsive therapy (ECT)
+- electroconvulsive therapy (ECT)

-- 112 direct current (DC) cardioversion
+- direct current (DC) cardioversion

-- 113 radiotherapy
+- radiotherapy

 - dental procedures

-- 115 gastrointestinal procedures.
+- gastrointestinal procedures

-- 116 training and education
+- training and education

-- 117 research and audit
+- research and audit

-- 118 organisation and administration
+- organisation and administration

-- 119 patient information.
+- patient information.

-120 Exclusions
+Exclusions

-- 121 Exclusive provision of services provided by a specialty other than anaesthesia. - 122 Patients undergoing anaesthesia within a critical care setting.

-123 Patients undergoing anaesthesia in a non-hospital environment.
+- Exclusive provision of services by a specialty other than anaesthesia. - Patients undergoing anaesthesia within a critical care setting. - Patients undergoing anaesthesia in a non-hospital environment.

-124 Introduction
+Introduction

-- 125 There are increasing numbers of diagnostic and therapeutic procedures performed outside the main - 126 theatre environment, in both elective and emergency situations.
-These procedures may require 127 anaesthetic involvement through haemodynamic monitoring during the procedure, sedation, - regional anaesthesia or general anaesthesia.
-The challenge for anaesthesia is to develop a - 129 framework that supports and regulates the safe delivery of care. - 130 Commercial and NHS healthcare providers are expanding non-theatre environments to deliver - surgical and diagnostic procedures.
-This framework guidance should be applied to all non-theatre services delivered that require anaesthetic interventions. - 133 The complexity and challenges of providing anaesthesia care in the non-theatre environment should - be acknowledged through appropriate regulation of healthcare providers and training and certification of anaesthesia providers.
-All clinical personnel assisting with anaesthesia should be - 135 Certified resuscitation providers.
-All clinical personnel assisting with andestnesia should be 134 certified resuscitation providers. - 136 certified resuscitation providers. - 137 Facilities delivering anaesthesia and sedation by anaesthetic providers should develop a culture of - 138 safety that reflects GPAS guidelines.
-Patients expect uniformly high standards of service provision 139 wherever the service is provided and whoever is the provider. - 140 The development of deep sedation techniques and general anaesthesia with total intravenous - 141 anaesthesia (TIVA)/ target-controlled infusion (TCI) techniques may remove the requirement for - 142 complex gas delivery systems and anaesthetic machines.
-The safe delivery of anaesthesia through - 143 preoperative assessment, case selection, anaesthesia delivery, recovery and postoperative care - 144 should not be compromised due to cost pressures. - 145 The physical environment can be challenging for the safe provision of anaesthesia when compared - 146 with the main theatre environment.
-The anaesthesia providers should develop safe practice guidelines - 147 that consider the assessment, induction, recovery and discharge of patients.
-In addition, procedure-148 specific risks such as radiation exposure, and infection control should be considered.
-Compliance with - 149 specific risks such as radiation exposure, and intection control should be considered.
-Compliance will 149 the surgical safety checklist is obligatory.1 Complication management should be written into patient - 150 pathways with consideration of access to other medical, surgical, and critical care services.
+There are increasing numbers of diagnostic and therapeutic procedures performed outside the main theatre environment, in both elective and emergency situations.
+These procedures may require anaesthetic involvement through haemodynamic monitoring during the procedure, sedation, regional anaesthesia or general anaesthesia.
+The challenge for anaesthesia is to develop a framework that supports and regulates the safe delivery of care.

+Commercial and NHS healthcare providers are expanding non-theatre environments to deliver surgical and diagnostic procedures.
+This framework guidance should be applied to all non-theatre services that require anaesthetic interventions.

+The complexity and challenges of providing anaesthesia care in the non-theatre environment should be acknowledged through appropriate regulation of healthcare providers and training and certification of anaesthesia providers.
+All clinical personnel assisting with anaesthesia should be certified resuscitation providers.

+Facilities delivering anaesthesia and sedation by anaesthetic providers should develop a culture of safety that reflects Guidelines for the Provision of Anaesthetic Services (GPAS) guidelines.
+Patients expect uniformly high standards of service provision wherever the service is provided and whoever is the provider.

+The development of deep sedation techniques and general anaesthesia with total intravenous anaesthesia (TIVA)/target-controlled infusion techniques may remove the requirement for complex gas delivery systems and anaesthetic machines.
+The safe delivery of anaesthesia through preoperative assessment, case selection, anaesthesia delivery, recovery and postoperative care should not be compromised because of cost pressures.

+The physical environment can be challenging for the safe provision of anaesthesia when compared with the main theatre environment.
+The anaesthesia providers should develop safe practice guidelines that consider the assessment, induction, recovery and discharge of patients.
+In addition, procedure-specific risks such as radiation exposure and infection control should be considered.
+Compliance with the surgical safety checklist is obligatory.
+Complication management should be written into patient pathways with consideration of access to other medical, surgical, and critical care services.

-151 Recommendations
+Recommendations

-- The grade of evidence and the overall strength of each recommendation are tabulated in Appendix I. If sedation is performed without an anaesthetist present, the professionals should adhere to the guidelines of their own Colleges and the Academy of Medical Royal Colleges.^{2,3,4,5} - For the purpose of these guidelines, deep sedation should be held to the same standards as anaesthesia.
+The grade of evidence and the overall strength of each recommendation are tabulated in Appendix I. If sedation is performed without an anaesthetist present, the professionals should adhere to the guidelines of their own Colleges and the Academy of Medical Royal Colleges.

+For the purpose of these guidelines, deep sedation should be held to the same standards as anaesthesia.
 Detailed recommendations are detailed in Guidelines for the Provision of Anaesthesia Services for the Perioperative Care of Elective and Urgent Care Patients.

-158 1 Staffing requirements
+1 Staffing requirements